What to Photograph at Hocking Hills State Park

 From the parking area to Rock House, it’s about a .9 mile hike that is fairly steep in some areas.

 A picturesque little lake near the town of Logan.
 It’s a good spot for fall landscape photographs with the colors near peak.
 I like to photograph it in the morning where you can get compositions from the marina, fishing pier and beach.
+Go to the western side of the lake for sunset photographs where you can get some beautiful scenes in the fall.

 Clear Creek Metro Park